Ga. Police Chief Apologizes for City's Role in Teen's Lynching

 Photos | City apologizes for 1940 lynching that went unpunished

-"The institution responsible for Austin's death is still here and it's members bear the burden of that history."

-He said the LaGrange Police Department Officers encounter skepticism and distrust from the black community daily and said this history is a part of that.
+“I, on behalf of the Lagrange Police Department and the city of Lagrange, want to acknowledge the police department’s failure to take crucial action in its obligation to protect Austin Callaway on September 8, 1940,” he said.

-"An acknowledgement and apology is necessary to aid in the healing of past wounds and injustice," he told the crowd that was gathered.
+“An acknowledgment and apology is necessary to aid in healing wounds of past brutalities and injustice,” he continued.

+Callaway’s family was there for the apology, including his second cousin, Glenn Dowell.

+“Here comes Lagrange, Georgia, which has previously been kind of an oligarchy, ruled by an oligarchy in the community, changing.
+It has changed for the best,” Dowell said.

 Dekmar said that history is still relevant today.
 "All citizens have a right to expect a police department to be honest, decent, unbiased and ethical. in Austin's case and in many like his, those were not the police department's values he experienced."